HuangWenKang/remind-me-v1/Readme.md

 ## Contributing

 The contributions to this repository are limited to improving the quality of the solution without modifying its behavior.
-This will help us keep the solution relevant to the content in the book.
-If you are interested in collaborating, please raise an issue in the repository so that we can connect with you.
+This approach will help us keep the solution relevant to the content in the book.
+If you are interested in contributing to the development, please raise an issue in the repository.

 ## Authors